15 facts about financial aid eligibility

 • For example, income reduction due to job loss or a one-time event (like a bonus) that is not reflective of ability to pay during the academic year.

-• In unusual circumstances like this, the student may request their situation to be reevaluated through a process called professional judgment.
+• In unusual circumstances like this, the student may request a financial aid appeal.

 13. Students from wealthy families may still qualify for aid

-• With the help of a financial professional, high income families can also adjust their household financials to maximize eligibility.
+• In addition, with the help of a financial professional, high income families can also adjust their household financials to maximize eligibility.

 14. Know what you are signing up for as an early decision applicant